 Cape Cod National Seashore

 This 43,000-acre piece of shoreline is an unmissable attraction in Massachusetts.
 More than 40-miles of sandy scenery is waiting to be enjoyed by nature lovers and beachgoers alike.
+Even off season Cape Cod National Seashore is a delight.

 When exploring a national park in Massachusetts, you will find six pristine swimming beaches, eleven walking trails and various historical sites, too.
 The Cape Cod National Seashore in itself is one of the best things to do on Cape Cod.
 The sunsets from Race Point Lighthouse on Cape Cod are legendary.